Chromebooks are budget laptops that are both odd and brilliant, low-impact and potent.

 One key criterion we use in evaluating a device is whether we'd actually want to use it every day.
 Even taking this laptop's flaws into account, it's something we definitely would want to use, for the price.

-A colourful Chromebook that balances price and performance
+A colorful Chromebook that balances price and performance

 The Asus C300M ($249, £219) is a perfectly balanced device for coffee shop warriors, commuting accountants and peripatetic teachers.
 With more than nine hours of battery life, this 13.3-inch device will keep you going all day long.